jasperlinsen/somethinghere-2020/blog/01-gamepad/README.md

     }

+## Connecting GamePads

 Now let's hook up the gamepad in Javascript.
 I will be using typescript here, only because it adds an extra layer of clarity to what is what, but feel free to remove the types, it will just work.
 We will also not care for multiple players here, we will assume any input from _any_ controller can trigger the same interactions.

 Another thing to note is that Gamepads do not generate events - this is because they are intended to be part of your game loop, where you can check the state of your inputs before deciding what actions to take and what to draw.
+The only events we do receive are `gamepadconnected` and `gamepaddisconneected`, so we know when to start reading inputs and when to stop.
 This means we are best off tying this to the `requestAnimationFrame` API.
-To do that, we need a method that we are, for now, just going to add a log to so we can see that it happens every frame.
+To do that, we need a method that we are, for now, just going to add a `console.log` to so we can see that it get called every frame.
 The resulting code looks like this, and you should be able to run it:

     // Global
     function onGamepadEvent( event:GamepadEvent ){